 A nice rich butternut squash soup is a lovely option for the chillier months.
 There are plenty of things you can do with this naturally sweet vegetable though, not just soup.

-Try stuffing it with risotto or pilaf, cubing it and adding it to your next stew or curry, pureeing it to make a change from mashed potatoes, or using it to make a wonderful winter warmer of a soup.
+Try stuffing it with risotto or pilaf, dicing it and adding it to your next stew or curry, pureeing it to make a change from mashed potatoes, or using it to make a wonderful winter warmer of a soup.

-You can tinker with the rich butternut squash soup, adding more ingredients if you want.
+You can tinker with the butternut squash soup, adding more ingredients if you want.
 Some people like to swap half the butternut squash for pumpkin or potatoes, or even carrots.
 Doing this will change the flavor slightly and the color of the finished soup.
 Adding broccoli or anything green will give it a brownish hue.

-Easy Soup for Winter
+Butternut Squash Soup: Easy Treat for Winter

 This rich butternut squash soup recipe is very simple, and that is the case with a lot of soups.
 Once you have combined the ingredients you just need to leave the soup alone until it is done, then you can puree it.
 Sometimes I like to add some minced garlic to the onion or even add a pinch of curry powder to the soup for a different flavor.